2020 marked a dramatic shift in how people approach work.

 The importance of feeling a sense of belonging and meaning in the workplace cannot be overstated.

-Employees who feel connected to their work and the company’s mission are more likely to be engaged, productive and loyal.
+Employees who feel connected to their work and the company’s mission statement are more likely to be engaged, productive and loyal.

 Here are a few things you can do to cultivate a sense of community: